Entrepreneurship: 8 Questions to Ask Yourself Before You Jump

 Q8: How will you get the hell out?
 Got an exit plan?

 Although this may be hard truth to swallow (GULP!), there’s a chance that your business might not succeed.
 Should that happen, it’s prudent to have a fallback plan.
 For instance, you could set aside some funds in case your business venture does not work out.
 Having a safety net will make it much easier to recover from the disappointment of suffering a loss after pouring your heart and soul into a failed business.
 But of course, this is not going to be your story.
-That’s why you are here
+That’s why you are here… reading this.

 In the end, being an entrepreneur can be very lucrative and a boat load of fun, but it’s not easy and comes with many responsibilities.
 I’ve had my fair share of ups and downs, not knowing if we’ll make it, I have won, lost, tried again, cried, laughed, stayed up late worrying about stuff, made lots of money, lost lots of money, learned, created, and so many more, the list goes on and on, trust me.
 And I will still choose this life over and over.
 But if you’re serious about starting your own business, or you just started to dabble in the world of entrepreneurship, you’ll need to consider these questions above so as to determine whether entrepreneurship is really for you.
 No bullshit.
 No excuses.
 When you decide to make that leap and take the road less traveled, you challenge the universe and we all know that the universe loves challenges.
 You’ve got this.
 So embrace your badassery and let’s kick some ass!